Jlscsr/Jlscsr/README.md

 If it annoys me, I automate it.
 If it confuses me, I build a system for it.
 It’s not “overengineering” if it sparks joy (or saves me from losing my mind).

-BUT—don’t get it twisted.
+BUT don’t get it twisted.
 I also build systems for actual real-world problems.
 Especially if you’re paying.
 Then suddenly, I’m passionate. 🤝💸

 > “So you made this out of spite *and* for profit?”